Altinity/altinityknowledgebase/content/en/altinity-kb-kubernetes/altinity-kb-possible-issues-with-running-clickhouse-in-k8s.md

 kubectl describe pod chi-chcluster-2-1-0 -n chcluster
 ```

-Q. Clickhouse is caching the Kafka pod's IP and trying to connect to the same ip even when there is a new Kafka pod running and the old one is deprecated.
+Q. ClickHouse is caching the Kafka pod's IP and trying to connect to the same ip even when there is a new Kafka pod running and the old one is deprecated.
 Is there some setting where we could refresh the connection

 `<disable_internal_dns_cache>1</disable_internal_dns_cache>` in config.xml